-4.1 In order to ensure that in the medium term, net borrowing will only be for a capital purpose, net external borrowing ( i.e. borrowing less investments ) at the end of the period, in this instance 2012/13, should not, except in the short term, exceed the total capital financing requirement for the preceding year and any additional capital financing requirement for the current and subsequent two years i.e. it ensures that you don't borrow more than you have to!
-Currently it is estimated that net external borrowing at the end of 2012/13 will amount to -£15,117,714 ( as the Council has more investments than borrowings ) and the total additional capital financing requirement for the same period is estimated to be nil as no prudential long term borrowing is envisaged during the period therefore WDC meets this indicator.
-However, when more details are known about the impact of Housing self financing particularly with regard to the levels and mix of debt that this Council will have to take on it will be necessary to review this indicator.
+- 4.1 In order to ensure that in the medium term, net borrowing will only be for a capital purpose, net external borrowing (i.e..borrowing less investments) at the end of the period, in this instance 2013/14, should not, except in the short term, exceed the total capital financing requirement for the preceding year and any additional capital financing requirement for the current and subsequent two years i.e. it ensures that you don't borrow more than you have to!
+Currently, based on the debt repayment strategy within the latest HRA Self Financing business plan , it is estimated that net external borrowing at the end of 2013/14 will amount to £133,031,000 and the total additional capital financing requirement for the same period is estimated to be £135,854,000 therefore WDC meets this indicator but this indicator will need to be reviewed early in 2012/13 once the precise debt repayment strategy for the Self Financing debt settlement has been agreed. - 4.2 As the HRA Self Financing debt will be taken during 2011/12 it is necessary to review the current indicator.
+In this instance, net external borrowing amounts to £132,204,000 whilst the net movement on the Capital Financing requirement is £140,000,000 therefore WDC still meets this indicator.